 Media and the Popular Press

 My work has been profiled extensively by the US, UK, and international press.
 My research has been featured in the New York Times, Washington Post, Chicago Tribune, Guardian, Sun, Independent, USA Today, Time Magazine, National Geographic, New Scientist, Discover, Scientific American, Earth Magazine, and BBC Focus magazine, among others.
 Press clippings for various research projects are listed in detail on my Latest News page.
 An example of some of the more interesting clippings are: New York Times (2016, 'Mud Dragon' dinosaur discovery); New York Times (2012, dinosaur extinction research), New York Times (2010, Balaur discovery), New York Times (2010, oldest dinosaurs research), the Guardian (2015, new Scottish sea reptile), the Guardian (2014, dinosaur extinction research), the Guardian (2009, Raptorex discovery), the Guardian (2010, Balaur discovery), the Washington Post (2016, 'Storr Lochs Monster' fossil discovery), National Geographic (2016, Timurlengia dinosaur discovery), National Geographic (2015, new Scottish sea reptile), National Geographic (2014, dinosaur-bird evolution research), Discovery Magazine (2010, oldest dinosaurs research), BBC (2014, dinosaur extinction research), the Independent (2014, dinosaur extinction research), Time (2014, dinosaur extinction research), Washington Post (2014, Pinocchio rex discovery), New York Daily News (2014, Pinocchio rex discovery), and USA Today (2010, oldest dinosaurs research).
 More general profiles of my research and career have appeared in the University of Chicago's CORE Magazine, University of Chicago Alumni Magazine (2010), Discover Magazine (2010), National Geographic Poland (2011), the Daily Record (2014), Daily Express (2014), and the Sunday Post (2014), among others.
-My work has been the subject of cover stories in New Scientist (2013), Science (2014, my dinosaur-bird evolution work was named as one of the "breakthroughs of 2014"), Audubon (2015), and Scientific American (2015).
+My work has been the subject of cover stories in New Scientist (2013), Science (2014, my dinosaur-bird evolution work was named as one of the "breakthroughs of 2014"), Audubon (2015), and Scientific American (2015, 2016).